BrentBaccala/collaborate/README.md

 1. Start vnc servers for the various students, something like:

-   `sudo su CharlieClown -l -c vncserver`
+   `sudo -u CharlieClown -i vncserver`

-   The `-l` switch is to start the desktop in the user's home directory, instead of wherever you happen to run this command.

    The servers all have to have the same password, currently.
 I usually achieve this by putting a copy of my `.vnc/passwd` file in `/etc/skel/.vnc/passwd` (permissions must be 600 or 400 or vncserver won't take it).